andrewdavidmackenzie/flow/flowclib/Next.md

 Loading of functions from stdlib (at compile time) - by finding them by name on the load path and then requesting their definition?
-Maybe initialize default PATH with "." so that it finds default one.
+Maybe initialize default PATH with "." so that it finds default one. remove terminal.toml from examples and use stdlib version in it's place.

 Find Implementations and create them for code generation, and check types etc before???

 Drop unneeded functions and values